-Additionally, it is recommended to incorporate a future break-in clause (called Allanamiento Futuro) provided for by Law No 30201, by virtue of which, the lessor may judicially request the restitution of the property upon conclusion of the contract or by resolution of the same for lack of payment, in accordance with the provisions established in Article 1697 of the Peruvian Civil Code, in which case, the tenant can only contradict said demand by proving the validity of the contract or the cancellation of the rent owed.
+Additionally, it is recommended to incorporate a future break clause (Allanamiento Futuro) provided for by Law No 30201, by virtue of which, the lessor may judicially request the restitution of the property upon conclusion of the contract or by resolution of the same for lack of payment, in accordance with the provisions established in Article 1697 of the Peruvian Civil Code, in which case, the tenant can only contradict said demand by proving the validity of the contract or the cancellation of the rent owed.

-Lease contracts usually prohibit the sublease of the premises, in order to avoid a second market that reduces the expected profit for the lessor.
+Lease contracts usually prohibit the subletting of the premises, in order to avoid a second market that reduces the expected profit for the lessor.
 However, national legislation does not contain any limitations in this regard.

 The entry into the real estate market of new proposals such as co-working, have generated a change in these practices.

-In these cases, it is recommended that the lessor incorporates clauses that clearly establish the range of activities for which the leased premises may be used, and obliges its lessee to share the policies of use of and behaviour at the premises with all sublessees or future users.
+In these cases, it is recommended that the lessor incorporates clauses that clearly establish the range of activities for which the leased premises may be used, and obliges its lessee to share the policies of use of, and behaviour at, the premises with all sublessees or future users.

 In the event that a situation of non-compliance by a tenant is verified, the lessor may obtain (judicially or extra-judicially) the conclusion of the contractual relationship and with it, simultaneously or subsequently, demand the return of the leased asset.

-However, in the event of reluctance on the part of the former tenant to return the property, the legal system has provided various legal mechanisms:
+However, in the event of reluctance on the part of the former tenant to return the property, the legal system has provided various legal mechanisms.

 The provisions contained in the Civil Procedure Code for summary proceedings (referring to those that do not have a complex procedural structure) are applicable and for their procedural nature, the contracts do not require any formality (they can even be contracts entered into verbally).
-The Ordinary Process, in usual judicial practice, is from two to three years.
+The Ordinary Process, in usual judicial practice, takes from two to three years.

 Legislative Decree 1177

-For the purposes of applying to this mechanism, contracts must be concluded in writing, through the use of the forms established by the aforementioned standard, with signatures certified by a notary or judge or justice of the peace.
+For the purposes of applying this mechanism, contracts must be concluded in writing, through the use of the forms established by the aforementioned standard, with signatures certified by a notary or judge or justice of the peace.